 And other key consideration that you’ll want to think about before dropping any money on 15 inch sub woofers is determining exactly how your new subs are going to be enclosed.

 The overwhelming majority of “off-the-shelf” components come in their very own box and enclosure, but honestly, most of these enclosures are ripped off a factory assembly line in record speed and aren’t “tuned” to get the most out of your new subwoofers.

 It’s almost always a good idea to take the time, the effort, and spend a little bit of money to build your own custom subwoofer enclosure – but not everyone has the opportunity to do so.
 If you do (or know someone that does), even cheap 15 inch subwoofers are going to sound like a multi-thousand dollar system when done correctly.
 You can read more about subwoofer enclosures in our best under seat subwoofers guide.

 Putting your audio system together piece by piece

 At the end of the day, you have to remember that your new subwoofers are going to be a key component in your audio system – but they remain a component.
-It’s impossible to get quality sound out of a system that is nothing but bass, so make sure that you are complementing your kicking subwoofers with best 6.5 car speakers throughout or you’ll regret fooling around with car audio at all!
+It’s impossible to get quality sound out of a system that is nothing but bass, so make sure that you are complementing your kicking subwoofers with some great car speakers throughout or you’ll regret fooling around with car audio at all!